netadair/metadair2/README.md

 COMPORTOPTION=0x2C | RFC2217

 ## Nota bene
 The actual reading and parsing is not done on the ESP!
-Depending if you want plain D0 output or full-blown KMP Kamstrup protocol support, you can access the meter from your Smarthome machine (Raspberry, Beaglebone or the like) with relevant scripts to process the data.
+Depending if you want plain D0 output or full-blown KMP Kamstrup protocol support, you can access the meter from your Smarthome machine (Raspberry, Beaglebone or the like) with relevant scripts or meter reader code to process the data.

 This can be a single liner like
 ```